 Many thanks to our scholarship applicants and selection committee for their incredible contributions.
-We are proud to announce Dakota Rakestraw as the 2016 recipient of the Rachel Corrie Memorial Scholarship.
+We are proud to announce Bridget Drager as the 2018-2019 recipient of the Rachel Corrie Memorial Scholarship.

 There is a committee of four who review the applications.
 The committee consists of 1 RCF board member, 1 member of the Evergreen faculty, 1 community member, and 1 member of Rachel Corrie’s family.
 Each committee member reviews all applications thoroughly and independently.
-The committee comes together and after discussion and evaluation the recipient is chosen by consensus of the group based on the following criteria:
+The committee comes together and after discussion and evaluation, the recipient is chosen by consensus of the group based on the above requirements.

 To learn how to apply for the Rachel Corrie Memorial Scholarship, please visit The Evergreen State College website.